-Professor at the Faculty of Medicine, University of Geneva and has been Director of CERAH since 2011.
-Following her medical studies at the University of Geneva (qualified in 1978; Doctorate in 1982) she qualified as a specialist in internal medicine in 1987.
+Professor at the Faculty of Medicine, University of Geneva and Director of CERAH.
+Following her medical studies at the University of Geneva, she qualified as a specialist in internal medicine.

 Head of Learning at CERAH.
 She has been working in the humanitarian sector since 1999.
-She is responsible for the MAS programme and oversees the DAS, CAS and Thematic Short Courses.
-She coordinates the CAS "People Management in Humanitarian Settings".
+She is responsibe for the MAS programme and oversees the DAS, CAS and TSC.
+She coordinates the CAS "People Managemetn in Humanitarian Settings".

-Claire Barthélémy is a Consultant and Trainer in Humanitarian Affairs, working as Coordinator and Lecturer at CERAH.
-She leads the DAS in Humanitarian Action, the CAS “Communication and Advocacy” and the Thematic Seminar “Advocacy for Humanitarian Projects in Health”.
+Consultant and Trainer in Humanitarian Affairs, working as Coordinator and Lecturer at CERAH.

-Wilma is a Medical Doctor with a public health and reproductive health background.
-She has extensive field experience in coordinating and implementing reproductive health services in both humanitarian and development settings.
-Wilma teaches during the Thematic Seminar on Sexual and Reproductive Health in Humanitarian Contexts.
+Medical Doctor with a public and reproductive health background.
+She teaches during the Thematic Seminar on Sexual and Reproductive Health in Humanitarian Contexts.

 Researcher at CERAH where she coordinates the Encyclopaedia of Humanitarian Action Research Project.